JasonTuyen/personal-site/src/pages/posts/liquidtracksforliquidhacks.md

 Luckily there was a workshop panel hosted by Hack Club which served as a nice refresher for my html and css.

-The main chanlleges that I had to deal with was re-learning javascript and learning how to use API calls.
+The main challenges that I had to deal with was re-learning javascript and learning how to use API calls.
 A specific issue that I ran into was web browsers not auto playing music.
 I was never able to find a solution to that issue, but let me tell you that it was a night filled with Googling and milk tea.